Primate Conservation

 - Undertake snare sweeps and boundary patrols of the release sites

-- For this project it will cover things like staff costs, equipment purchases, maintenance of buildings, equipment and vehicles, veterinary fees, animal feed, fencing, funding for community projects etc
+- For this project the fee will cover things like staff costs, equipment purchases, maintenance of buildings, equipment and vehicles, veterinary fees, animal feed, fencing, funding for community projects etc

 - Accommodation and three meals per day